-- Senior: Senior position in a company's capital structure - Secured: First lien security interest in a company's assets - Floating Rate: Reduces interest rate risk associated with fixed rate bonds - Low LTV: On average, senior secured loans historically have had a loan-to-value ratio of approximately 40% 60% at the time of origination
+- Senior: Senior position in a company's capital structure - Secured: First lien security interest in a company's assets - Floating Rate: Reduces interest rate risk associated with fixed rate bonds - Low LTV: On average, senior secured loans historically have had a loan-to-value ratio of approximately 40% 60% at the time of origination of most CLO portfolios.
+The graph below illustrates the lagging 12-month default rate by principal amount of the S&P/LSTA Leveraged Loan Index from September 30, 2004 to September 30, 2019.
+The average lagging 12-month default rate during this period of time was 2.34% and the lagging 12-month default rate as of September 30, 2019 was 1.29%.
+There are no assurances that these average lagging default rates will not increase.

 The table below depicts a representative capital structure for a company issuing a senior secured loan and illustrates the cushion provided by subordinated debt and equity capital.
+There is no assurance that all companies in which the Company invests will have this type of cushion provided by subordinated debt and equity capital.

-We believe that the attractive historical performance of CLO securities is attributable, in part, to the relatively low historical average default rate and relatively high historical average recovery rate on senior secured loans, which comprise the vast majority of most CLO portfolios.
-The graph below illustrates the lagging 12-month default rate by principal amount of the S&P/LSTA
+We believe that the attractive historical performance of CLO securities is attributable, in part, to the relatively low historical average default rate and relatively high historical average recovery rate on senior secured loans, which comprise the vast majority